eilon-s/sherlock_vep/README.md

 perl /home/vep/src/ensembl-vep/INSTALL.pl -a acf -s homo_sapiens -y GRCh37 -c /home/vep/.vep
 ```

-Notice that building this singularity with Human data take too long to run (few hours) and take considerable space (~50Gb during building and ~12Gb of final .simg file).
-If you do not need the human data installation remove  it.
+Notice that building the heavy version with Human data takes few hours and considerable space (~50Gb during building and ~12Gb of final .simg file).
+If you do not need the human data installation remove it from the file.
 The final .simg file will be a stanalone file of size ~12Gb.

 ## Instructions for building (heavy option)

-If you are working with macOS you will follow the following steps (if you are not using macOS you may need just clone git, cd into it and run the build step):
+If you are working with macOS you will follow the following steps (if you are using linux/unix run steps 2-3,7-...):

 1. Install a virtual machine (VM): https://www.vagrantup.com/
 2. Create a working directory and cd to it.
 Allow >50Gb disk space